ctrlplusb/react-jobs/README.md

 ### Simple Async Example

-In the example below we will use the `fetch` API (you'll need to [polyfill it](https://github.com/github/fetch) for older browsers) to retrieve data from an API endpoint.
+In the naive example below we will use the `fetch` API (you'll need to [polyfill it](https://github.com/github/fetch) for older browsers) to retrieve data from an API endpoint.

 ```js
 import React from 'react';